-From anywhere in the world, students can register for classes online by accessing ESCConnect, ESCC's electronic student information system.
-ESCConnect is available on the College website at www.es.vccs.edu.
-If a student does not have Internet access conveniently available, the student may use computers in the ESCConnect Student Access Center located in the Student Services lobby.
-Assistance will be available.
+From anywhere in the world, students can register for classes online by accessing MyESCC, ESCC's electronic student information system.
+MyESCC is available on the College website at www.es.vccs.edu.
+If a student does not have Internet access conveniently available, the student may use computers in the MyESCC Student Access Center located in the Student Services lobby.
+Assistance is available.